WATERPROOFING | DAMP REPAIR | DAMP SURVEYS | DAMP TREATMENT | WALL STABILISATION | RESIN REPAIRS | CAVITY WALL TIES

 We live in Britain – damp, cool climate.

 Our buildings are susceptible to damage from damp.
-Premier Contractors have the personnel and skills to help overcome all forms of damp.
+Premier 1st for Property Care has the personnel and skills to help overcome all forms of damp.

 Dampness in buildings causes structural damage to the plaster and fibre of the structure as well as looking unsightly and creating a damp, uncomfortable ambiance.